 Inspired by the admirable Captain America, the savior of a nation and the great defender, Michael Adkins created this font which resembles the strength, grit, and determination of that person.
 As this is dated back to the 1940s, it has a vintage aura.

 Designer Nick Curtis claims this font to be inspired from the old day’s posters made by hand-letters.
 In 1930, there was a font called Futura Display, which acted as an inspiration.
 This free font is good for headlines.

 It is a font with designed letters and gives a retro feel.
-It was designed by Mans Greback and is very stylish in nature.
-For personal use, nothing is charged but for commercial use, there is a license available.
+It was designed by Mans Greback and is very stylish.
+For personal use, nothing is charged, but for commercial use, there is a license available.

 A go-to choice for designing various items like print, web, motion, apparel, t-shirt, etc. is this font which has figures from angular geometry.
 Though this can be enjoyed free of cost yet a donation won’t cause any harm rather it will help for more inputs and will help to maintain the versatility.

 Rounded serifs and extended figures are the specialties of this font; it gives a character and a unique tone in headlines.
 You can enjoy pay-what-you-want for personal needs and $30 as a commercial license.